-At Oldbrook First School, we want every member of the school community to feel valued and respected, and to be treated fairly and well.
+At Oldbrook First School, we want every member of the school community to feel valued and respected and to be treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-Our school behaviour policy, is therefore, designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment where everyone feels happy, safe and secure.
+Our school behaviour policy, is therefore, designed to support the way in which all members of our school community can live and work together in a supportive way.
+It aims to promote a safe environment in which all pupils can learn and reach their full potential.
+We use a restorative approach to support our school community to build respectful relationships.
+Children are helped to understand the purpose and the practice associated with restorative principles.
+This involves relating to others of different age, ability, gender, race or religion with a sense of unconditional regard.
+When difficulties arise, it is the difficulty and not the child that is the problem.
+A sense of partnership is created through the process of building a learning community that is supportive, accountable and respectful.